Muslim World League: The Global Conference For Building Bridges Between Islamic Schools of thought and Sects

-In March 2024, the Muslim World League (MWL) organized a conference in Makkah aimed at enhancing understanding and unity among different Islamic schools of thought and sects.
+In March 2024, the MWL organized a conference in Makkah aimed at enhancing understanding and unity among different Islamic schools of thought and sects.

 Scholars and muftis from various schools of Islamic thought emphasized the importance of overcoming the tragedies caused by sectarianism and its tendency to deviate from Islam's true guidance.
 The conference also discussed the narratives, slogans, and behaviours within the sects that fostered extremism and suggested ways to do away with those ideals.

 The conference issued the Charter of Building Bridges between Islamic Schools of Thought and Sects in which the scholars emphasized the need for unity among Muslims and the duty to remember the concept of one nation.
 The charter also recognized the need for unity and working together towards common interests.

 The Role of Media in Inciting Hatred and Violence

-In November 2023, the Muslim World League convened a Media International Forum in Jeddah to discuss The Role of Media in Inciting Hatred and Violence: Risks of Misinformation and Bias.
+In November 2023, the MWL convened a Media International Forum in Jeddah to discuss The Role of Media in Inciting Hatred and Violence: Risks of Misinformation and Bias.

 The event was attended by Palestine President Mahmoud Abbas via a telephonic conversation with the MWL secretary general.

 The forum issued the 'Jeddah Charter for Media Responsibility' that was ratified by delegations from over 80 countries, represented by senior religious leaders, media figures, and diplomats.
 The charter calls for a sense of responsibility and ethics in media discourse with a particular focus on curbing the abuse of religious beliefs and sanctities.

 Building Bridges of Understanding and Peace Between East and West Initiative

 In June 2023, MWL organized the “Building Bridges of Understanding and Peace Between East and West” initiative at the United Nations Headquarters, New York.

-The session featured speeches from esteemed global and religious leaders, including Csaba Korosi, Amina Mohammed, Arthur C Wilson, Martin Luther King III, and Sir Ephraim Yitzchak Mirvis, stressing the urgent need for interreligious and intercultural dialogue for the shared goal of global peace and prosperity.
+The session featured speeches from global and religious leaders, including Csaba Korosi, Amina Mohammed, Arthur C Wilson, Martin Luther King III, and Sir Ephraim Yitzchak Mirvis, stressing the urgent need for interreligious and intercultural dialogue for the shared goal of global peace and prosperity.